Christian Education and Formation

 Adult Discussion Group: (Parish Hall)

-The Adult Spiritual Formation Sunday morning Bible Study group meets at 9:15AM and is currently on a journey through The Gospel of John.
-Please join us; walk-ins are welcome!
+The Adult Spiritual Formation Sunday morning Bible Study meets at 9:15AM and is currently studying the Gospel of Matthew.
+Wayne Coppins is leading this discussion.
+All are welcome!

 Lectionary Class: (Library)